collaborationFactory/typescript-refactor/README.md

 1. Ensure the `main` repository is in the appropriate branch with already refactored TypeScript sources<br>
     If you have other repository dependencies those need to be already refactored, too.

+2. Run `cplace-asc -c` in *every* repository that your repository depends on (at least `main`).

-2. Adapt the repository's `.gitignore` file to include these lines:<br>
+3. Adapt the repository's `.gitignore` file to include these lines:<br>
     ```
     ts-old/
     tsconfig.json
     ```
     If any plugins to be refactored already has tsconfig.json file, delete them.

-3. Run `cplace-ts-refactor` (or on *nix better: `cplace-ts-refactor | tee refactor.log`).
+4. Run `cplace-ts-refactor` (or on *nix better: `cplace-ts-refactor | tee refactor.log`).
 The old `ts` source files will be copied to `assets/ts-old` for later reference.

-4. See the generated output for `WARN` messages and the **Known Issues** listed below.
+5. See the generated output for `WARN` messages and the **Known Issues** listed below.

-5. Open IntelliJ and in the Project View on the left for every plugin in your repository:
+6. Open IntelliJ and in the Project View on the left for every plugin in your repository:
     1. Select the plugin's `assets/ts` folder.
     2. Right-click the folder and select *Reformat Code*

-6. Fix any issues detected in step 4.
+7. Fix any issues detected in step 4.

-7. If your code uses old http promise API, refactor it to new Promise API. eg. <br> `this.$http.get(someUrl).success((data) => {}).error((data) => {}) ` will be refactored to <br> `this.$http.get(someUrl).then((response: IHttpResponse<yourReturnType or any>) => {response.data...}, (response) => {})` <br>
+8. If your code uses old http promise API, refactor it to new Promise API. eg. <br> `this.$http.get(someUrl).success((data) => {}).error((data) => {}) ` will be refactored to <br> `this.$http.get(someUrl).then((response: IHttpResponse<yourReturnType or any>) => {response.data...}, (response) => {})` <br>
 Notice that in new promise API data is not directly available, instead it is part of response object.

-8. The refactor script might miss some angular declarations and will not add them to `app.ts` file. <br>
+9. The refactor script might miss some angular declarations and will not add them to `app.ts` file. <br>
     Just go through all directives/controllers/services etc and make sure they are declared in your `app.ts`

-9. Make sure you have the new assets compiler installed (`cplace-asc`).
+10. Make sure you have the new assets compiler installed (`cplace-asc`).
 Test the refactored changes by running `cplace-asc -c` and starting your cplace server.

 ## Known Issues